You are here

 David J. Brady

-Michael J. Fitzpatrick Professor of Photonics in the Edmund T. Pratt, Jr. School of EngineeringDavid Brady leads the Duke Imaging and Spectroscopy Program (DISP) and the Camputer Lab at Duke Kunshan University.
-These laboratories focus on computational imaging systems, with particular emphasis on gigapixel-scale video for security, consumer, transportation and broadcast applications.
+Michael J. Fitzpatrick Professor of Photonics in the Edmund T. Pratt, Jr. School of EngineeringDavid Brady leads the Duke Imaging and Spectroscopy Program (DISP) and the Computer Lab at Duke Kunshan University.
+These laboratories focus on computational imaging systems, with particular emphasis on smart cameras for security, consumer, transportation and broadcast applications.

 Appointments and Affiliations